PROGRAM OVERVIEW The History Department provides undergraduates with an historical perspective from which they can analyze the contemporary world.

 ACADEMIC PREPARATION No prerequisite high school courses or requirements are needed for enrollment in the history program, but students should have a well-rounded academic high school curriculum, and an interest in research and analysis.

 REQUIREMENTS FOR MAJOR 39 hours in history or 27 hours in history and 12 hours in a single related field.
 Students must receive their academic adviser’s approval of the related field, which must come from a second major.
-All majors must take History 1 and 2, at least 6 hours of advanced level courses, at least 6 hours of colloquia and 3 hours of a senior seminar described below.
+All majors must take History 1 and 2, at least 6 additional hours of introductory level courses, at least 6 hours of advanced level courses, at least 6 hours of colloquia and 3 hours of a senior seminar described below.

 REQUIREMENTS FOR MINOR Twenty-one credit hours, which must include six hours in Advanced-level Courses (numbered 100-149) and six hours in Colloquia (numbered 150-190).
 The student's adviser can supervise the program for the history minor.